 Grouparoo supports syncing data to an ever-growing number of destinations.
 While building these integrations and talking to our users, we have found it's important to be intentional about how exactly data syncing to these destinations is performed.

-For example, our Salesforce plugin has a "Sync Mode" option that allows you to control whether contacts will be created, deleted or only updated.
+For example, our Salesforce data integration has a "Sync Mode" option that allows you to control whether contacts will be created, deleted or only updated.
 Similarly, our Intercom plugin has an option for skipping contact removals and another for opting out of contact creation.
 Our Facebook integration also has an option to avoid deleting people from Audiences, due to limitations on the amount of people that can be deleted.
 This doesn't stop here and this notion of sync modes can be applied throughout most destinations.

 Ultimately, these can be summarized in three main cases or modes ("sync modes"):

 - Sync: Add, update and remove profiles from the destination as needed.

 - Additive: Add new profiles and update those that already exist in the destination, but never remove anyone.